uhuruos/CloverOS/README.md

 ### Is Gentoo a meme?
 Gentoo is a meta-distro.
 You can make any distro you want out of it.
 You can have a package.use/package.keywords that makes a binary-compatible Debian or Fedora or Arch or whatever.
 If there's something you don't like about Gentoo, you can just edit /etc/portage/package.use.
 Using Gentoo is like distro-hopping around the same distro.
 Also, by building everything yourself, that's one less botnet.
 If you have a problem with a package or the package doesn't exist, just add an overlay or write an ebuild and put it in your local portage directory and emerge.

+### Is this an overlay?
+No, this uses regular Gentoo Portage only.
+Same versions and USE flag options.

 ### What is CloverOS Libre?
 CloverOS Libre doesn't have the `sys-kernel/linux-firmware` package.